panaversity/learn-cloud-native-modern-ai-python/README.md

 [GitHub Desktop](https://desktop.github.com/)

+Notes:

-Note: We will be doing all our Python development inside Docker Containers
+We will be doing all our Python development inside Docker Containers.

+Students will be using GitHub from day one.

 ### Reading Material